IntegrateDev/Integrate.Interview.Backend.CSharp/README.md

     * A persistent datastore isn't required.
 The datastore can instead be memory-based.
 But, the code should be designed in such a way that a persistent datastore could be substituted later.
 3. The API should allow the user to retrieve all people in the dataset.

+If you're using C#, you can use the base solution in this repo to get started.

 ## Dependencies
 You must have the following dependencies installed: